 A hive of newly activated vacant space

-The Pallet Pavilion will sit alongside other interesting projects to create a temporary events square for Christchurch and reinstate public access from Victoria Street to Victoria Square.
+The Pallet Pavilion sat alongside other interesting projects to create a temporary events square for Christchurch and reinstate public access from Victoria Street to Victoria Square.
 The now-visible axis between the two is framed by tall arcade structures initiated by Life in Vacant Spaces and the Festival of Transitional Architecture.
 The Arcades Project will host regular markets and other outdoor events.
 In addition, CPIT architectural studies students have built a public earthen pizza oven.
 With the support of the Christchurch City Council the area will be brought back to life with a range of activities all summer long.

 Collaboration, constraint and community spirit: the story of the Summer Pallet Pavilion

 Remarkably, Gap Filler has achieved a project of this scale with a tiny budget and the dedication of only two full-time staff.
 This is possible only because more than 250 volunteers and 50+ businesses partnered up and offered their time, energy, expertise and enthusiasm.
 Around 2600 volunteer hours went into this project!!!
-This Pavilion is proof that with a shared vision and common goal amazing things are possible!
-The restrictions of time, budget and resources force creative solutions, experimentation, and community involvement.
-‘Business as usual’ is not an option and we think that’s a good thing.
+The Pallet Pavilion was proof that with a shared vision and common goal amazing things are possible!
+The restrictions of time, budget and resources forced creative solutions, experimentation, and community involvement.
+‘Business as usual’ was not an option and we think that was a good thing.

-Most of the salvaged and borrowed materials used in the construction will be returned and put to future uses after the Pavilion is deconstructed.
-The pallets will be returned to CHEP and put back into circulation upon completion of the project.
+Most of the salvaged and borrowed materials used in the construction are being returned and put to future uses after the Pavilion is deconstructed.
+The pallets are being returned to CHEP and put back into circulation.
 The Pavilion’s temporary foundation is made up of floor slabs from the demolition of the nearby Clarendon Hotel.
-Upon completion of the project, the slabs will go off to become bridges/ culverts over streams for Canterbury farmers.
-The furnishings are made from CHEP’s plastic crates, and once the project closes they will also be returned and put back into circulation.
+The slabs are going off to become bridges/ culverts over streams for Canterbury farmers.
+The furnishings were made from CHEP’s plastic crates, and they are being returned and put back into circulation.